 The two parts of the building are connected by filigree steel-glass bridges.
 The bridges consist of glass roofs and parapet glazing.
 One of the bridges additionally features a glass floor; total glazing amounts to 360 sqm (3,900 sq ft).
 Two levels of catwalks in the area of the glass supports allow access for maintenance purposes.
 On the roof, access is provided via a maintenance staircase with an elevated steel construction.

-Design & engineering, manufacturing and installation of the steel and glass dome and glass bridges for an overall area of 3,100 sqm (33,400 sq ft).
+Design & engineering, manufacture and installation of the steel and glass dome and glass bridges for an overall area of 3,100 sqm (33,400 sq ft).

-OWNER: Academy Museum of Motion Picture Arts and Sciences, Beverly Hills, CA
+OWNER: Academy Museum of Motion Picture Arts and Sciences

 ARCHITECT: Renzo Piano Building Workshop, architects in collaboration with Gensler